ak545/dns-domain-expiration-checker/README-RU.md

                         The cost per one domain (in your currency, default is 0.00) -twtc, --track-whois-text-changes
+                        Enable whois text change monitoring (default is False) -split, --split-long-message
+                        Split a long message for Telegram into many short parts (default is False) -trim, --trim-long-whois-text
-                        Enable whois text change monitoring (default is False) -t, --use-telegram    Send a warning message through the Telegram (default is False) -p URL, --proxy URL   Proxy link (for Telegram only), for example: socks5://127.0.0.1:9150 (default is None) -e EMAIL, --email-to EMAIL
+                        Trim long whois text of changes for a domain for Telegram (default is False) -t, --use-telegram    Send a warning message through the Telegram (default is False) -p URL, --proxy URL   Proxy link (for Telegram only), for example: socks5://127.0.0.1:9150 (default is None) -e EMAIL, --email-to EMAIL